-Dr Kirstin Mills is passionate about teaching the joys, wonder, and excitement, and the intellectual, emotional and practical value of reading and studying Literature.
-In her teaching, her aim is to awaken a passion in her students for curiosity: for asking questions and seeking answers.
-She firmly believes that studying literature, through both textual analysis and broader historical, contextual research, is crucial for developing an intelligent, engaged, and resistant outlook in an increasingly media-dominated world.
-In literature, she believes, there is something for everyone, and quite often more than they would expect.
+Kirstin is passionate about teaching the joys, wonder, and excitement, and the intellectual, emotional and practical value of research, critical thinking and communication (with a particular passion for reading and studying literature and its intersection with historical and cultural contexts, which her research specialises in).
+She firmly believes that studying the arts and humanities through both textual analysis and broader historical, contextual research, is crucial for developing an intelligent, engaged, and resistant outlook in an increasingly media-dominated world.
+In literature, history and the arts especially, she believes, there is something for everyone, and quite often more than they would expect.

-Kirstin is experienced with both face to face and online approaches to learning and teaching.
+Kirstin also feels strongly about harnessing the powers of digital technology to create engaging, dynamic and increasingly accessible learning experiences for her students.
+She has extensive experience with both face to face and online approaches to learning and teaching.
 In both formats she has received praise from students along with several award nominations and commendations from the University’s Academic Senate for her commitment to student satisfaction and teaching excellence.